iikaro/iikaro/README.md

 - 🍫 I have past experience with sweets industry and machine maintenance management
 - 🔭 I’m currently working on virtual environments for museums and art galleries
 - 🌱 I’m currently learning lightmapping and other ligthing techniques
-- 👯 I’m looking to collaborate on robotics and control systems
 - 💬 Ask me about Unity, virtual reality, rehabilitation robotics and interaction control
-- ⚡ Fun fact: I hate emojis!